High School Equivalency (HSE)

 About the Program

-Earning a High School Equivalency Certificate is an alternative to earning a High School Diploma and is granted by the Department of Education for the State of Colorado upon successful completion of one of the three testing programs, GED, TASC or HiSET.
-The HSE program is open to persons 17 and older who are no longer attending High School.
-The BUENO HEP/HSE program offers instruction in the subject and skill areas necessary to help students with job-entry requirements as well as college-ready studies.
+Earning a High School Equivalency Certificate is an alternative to earning a High School Diploma and is granted by the Department of Education for the State of Colorado upon successful completion of the GED/HSE program.
+The HSE program is open to persons 17 and older who are no longer enrolled in High School.
+The BUENO HEP/HSE program offers instruction in the subject and skill areas necessary to help students with job-entry requirements as well as college-prep studies.

 Actual completion times may vary with the individual’s educational abilities.
 In addition, simulated tests are administered to determine readiness for appropriate college-level classes and for the official HSE tests.
 The student and instructor will periodically review the student’s progress and reevaluate the student's plan for completion of the HSE program.
 For additional information, interested students should contact the BUENO HEP office, 719-384-6848.